CamdenTadhg/TBRead/Planning/Project Plan.md

     ## anonymous home page
     ## about page
     ## lists and challenges part 1
+        ## fix it so tables and columns are the same size on all booklist pages and the same size on all challenge pages
+        ## make heading text larger
-        ## take away the table lines
+        ## change padding on table cells
+        ## change search box color to a lighter gray
         ## turn off sorting for the cover image and change cursor
-        ## change buttons to say Move to DNF, Move to Complete, Move to TBR
-        ## fix it so tables and columns are the same size on all booklist pages and the same size on all challenge pages
-        ## make table header words a little bit bigger and choose a different font for them
         ## have arrow show up in every column of the table that you can sort by
         ## short description of what the page does for you
         ## tab should say did not finish